robbert-vdh/nih-plug/BREAKING_CHANGES.md

 chronological order.
 If a new feature did not require any changes to existing code then it will not be listed here.

+## [2023-02-01]

+- The `Vst3Plugin::VST3_CATEGORIES` string constant has been replaced by a `Vst3Plugin::VST3_SUBCATEGORIES` constant of type `&[Vst3SubCategory]`.
+  `Vst3SubCategory` is an enum containing all of VST3's predefined categories, and it behaves similarly to the `ClapFeature` enum used for CLAP plugins.
+This makes defining subcategories for VST3 plugins easier and less error prone.

 ## [2023-01-31]

 - NIH-plug has gained support MIDI SysEx in a simple, type-safe, and